10 Clear Indications Truckers Are Not Welcome In Ontario

 So if you’re thinking about becoming an owner operator and operating in the province of Ontario, you may wish to rethink your decision.

-The province is certainly not truck-friendly.
+The province is certainly not truck-friendly in my opinion.

 Get Ready “To Get The Treatment” in Ontario

-If you’re a truck driver, driving in Ontario, don’t expect fair treatment.
-Just expect to get ‘the treatment’ when in Ontario.
+So, if you’re a truck driver, driving in Ontario, don’t expect fair treatment.

 For a province with such a great volume of truck traffic, Ontario has little to offer the average truck driver.